Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 Can You Get UV Rays Through A Window?

 Yes, you can get UV rays through a window, but it depends on the type of glass.
-Standard window glass blocks most UVB rays but allows a significant amount of UVA rays to pass through, which can still cause skin aging and damage over time.
+Standard window glass blocks most UVB rays but allows a significant amount of UVA rays to pass through, which can still contribute to skin aging and damage over time.

 How Much UVA Radiation Can Pass Through A Window?